swichers/acsf-client/examples/README.md

 Usage: `php deploy.php live tags/2.7.0-beta.1-build`

 Deploys a new tag or branch to the target environment.
-Creates a backup in the process if the target environment is `live`.

-### deploy-uat.php
+### prod-release.php

-Usage: `php deploy-uat.php tags/2.7.0-beta.1-build`
+Usage: `php prod-release.php example tags/2.7.0-build tags/2.7.0-beta.1-build`

-Deploys a new tag or branch to the UAT environment.
-Backports production first.
+Perform a production release.
+Deploys code to both the production and UAT environments after creating a backup.
+Shows how to combine the example scripts to perform complex tasks.

 ### redeploy.php